Graham · Argyll & Bute

 Cruach Neuran — common questions

-- Cruach Neuran is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 455m of ascent and takes most walkers 3-5 hours.
+- On the OutdoorSCOT scale, Cruach Neuran comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 455m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: The forestry has been progressively felled and replanted; brash and stumps make the line out of the trees frustrating.

-- Where do I park for Cruach Neuran?
+- Where should I park to climb Cruach Neuran?

 - Standard parking is at NS090809 near Oban.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.